 The purpose for which the Information is being Collected [POPI Section 18(1)(c)]

-Personal information is processed by HEPSA for the following purposes
+Personal information is processed by HEPA for the following purposes

 To provide our services and carry out our contractual obligations.

 We process personal information in the first place to be able to offer the Services to our applicant online students and to run, maintain and develop our business.
 Personal information may be processed to carry out our contractual obligations towards the student.
 We may use the data for example to offer essential functionalities of the Services and to provide access to the Services.
-If a student contacts our call centre, we will use the provided information for answering questions and solving possible issues.
+If a student contacts our call centre, we will use the provided information to answer questions and solve possible issues.

 For student communication and marketing

-We may process personal information to manage our relationships with students, communicating with students, keeping records of those communications and promoting our products and services to students.
+We may process personal information to manage our relationships with students, communicate with students, keep records of those communications and promote our products and services to students.

 For quality improvement and trend analysis